 Please note: Students will need to undertake 90 hours of supervised clinical practice relating to prescribing practice over the duration of these modules.

-Learners will choose a further two option modules from within the School of Nursing or the wider College of Medicine and Dental Sciences in line with their clinical specialist area of practice or role development requirements.
+You will choose a further two option modules from within the School of Nursing and Midwifery or the wider College of Medicine and Dental Sciences in line with your clinical specialist area of practice or role development requirements.

 Options modules can include:

-Learners are required to complete supervised practice within their clinical area with the support of practice supervisors and assessors and maintain a clinical portfolio reflecting the four pillars of Advanced Clinical Practice.
+You are required to complete supervised practice within your clinical area with the support of practice supervisors and assessors and maintain a clinical portfolio reflecting the four pillars of advanced clinical practice.

-During clinically focused hours, students will be under direct and/or indirect supervision by their allocated practice supervisor or assessor to facilitate the completion of competency-based assessments and the development of a comprehensive evidence portfolio to demonstrate developing competence across the four pillars of practice.
-Learners are encouraged to engage with specialty specific competencies from their respective Royal Colleges or Specialty Societies to supplement their portfolio development during the duration of the course.
+During clinically focused hours, you will be under direct and/or indirect supervision by your allocated practice supervisor or assessor to facilitate the completion of competency-based assessments and the development of a comprehensive evidence-based portfolio.
+This will demonstrate developing competence across the four pillars of practice throughout the three years of the programme.
+You are encouraged to engage with specialty specific competencies from your respective Royal Colleges or Specialty Societies to supplement your portfolio development during the duration of the course.